When will you receive your statement?

 -

-From 6 September, Choice Income and TTR Income statements will be emailed and mailed.
+From 8 September, Choice Income and TTR statements will commence being emailed and mailed.

-From 18 October, accumulation statements will be emailed and mailed.
+From 4 October, Accumulation statements will commence being emailed and mailed.

 Members who have registered their email address with AustralianSuper will receive an email notifying them that their statement is available to view in their online account.